chasepratt/BabysitterKata/README.md

 This project requires gradle, a java runtime environment (JRE), and a java development kit (JDK) to already be installed.
 The JRE and JDK need to have matching versions.

-Inputs to this program need to follow the following rules or there may be potentially incorrect results.
+Inputs to this program need to adhere the following rules or there may be potentially incorrect results.
 The start time will always be before midnight.
 If there is a bedtime, it will be before or at midnight.
 Bed times must also be after or at start time and before or at end time.